Popmotion/popmotion/docs/api/renderers/svg.md

 # SVG Renderer

-The CSS renderer provides a simple and optimised `get`/`set` interface for SVG elements.
+The SVG renderer provides a simple and optimised `get`/`set` interface for SVG elements.

 `svg(element <Node>)`